Issue 1 | Bayesian thinking, building base rates with IRIS 2025 & cyber prediction markets

 📊 Using IRIS 2025 Data as Your Risk Analysis Starting Point

-Now that you're thinking like a Bayesian, let's put it into practice.
-The Cyentia Institute's IRIS 2025 report is a treasure trove of data for establishing your base rates - those crucial priors that anchor your risk analysis.
+Now that you’re thinking like a Bayesian, it’s time to put that mindset to work.
+The Cyentia Institute’s IRIS 2025 report is one of the best starting points we have for establishing base rates, those initial priors that anchor a quantitative risk analysis before we ever touch a scenario or a simulation.

 Four Ways to Use IRIS 2025 Right Now